Welcome to Lucid

 At Lucid we believe a qualification should be awarded by a UK licensed awarding body – not by us or lesser qualified commercial training providers.
 This is why we promote training linked to well respected and recognised qualifications from City and Guilds or Open Awards ( formerly the Open College Network.)

 To find out why Lucid training courses and support services are considered, by our clients, to be the best available, either explore this site or try us for yourself.
-We suggest the comments from past trainees and the external verifiers who audit us could provide some clues to begin with.
-Note, we publish all written comments from trainees on our site and don't just cherry pick the best ones - we know of no other training company prepared to do this.
+We suggest the comments from past trainees, and from the external verifiers and Moderators who audit us could provide some clues to begin with.
+Note, we publish all written comments from trainees on our site and don’t just cherry pick the best ones – we know of no other training company prepared to do this.

 Lucid win Learning & Development Provider award 2009!